gvwilson/sensibleadventures/bookster/bookster.md

 haunt before you'll be his anything!"

 "I don't think I have a choice, maere.
 Thanks, papaere."
-Erileine took the plate of grilled squash he passed her and began forking it into her mouth.
+Erileine took the plate of grilled squash her grandfather passed her and began forking it into her mouth.

 "Of course you have a choice!
 Laeuc, she can't–what will people think?"